 5. Travels into Bokhara – Alexander Burnes

 The story of Alexander ‘Bokhara’ Burnes in complete form.
 Often cited in Peter Hopkirk’s popular The Great Game, this is the full account.
 Interesting mostly for those with a big appetite for this particular era.
 Everyone else should stick to Hopkirk.

 The incredible account of Britain’s master spy as he eludes the Bolshevik secret police and gathers information on what is going on in Central Asia after the Russian Revolution.
 Bailey is not a gifted writer, but this is a good book for anyone interested in the history of Central Asia at this time.
 For a better read of the same story, once again, see Hopkirk.

 Solzhenitsyn at his best in this story of sick people in a hospital in Uzbekistan, which serves as an allegory on the sickness of the Soviet system.
-Brilliant book, but outside of the setting doesn’t say so much about Uzbekistan, so I put it amongst the “other books”.
+Brilliant book based on his own experiences as a cancer patient in Tashkent.
+Like Soul, however, it does not say much about Uzbekistan.

 8. Samarkand – Amin Maalouf